eeedubs/catalogger/README.md

 - PG
 - UUID

-## Heroku Server
+## Future Improvements

-- This application is served at http://eeedubs-catalogger.herokuapp.com/
+- Improve responsive design of application to allow for better user experience on different browsers and devices.